atk4/data/docs/unions.rst

    $nestedInvoice = $unionPaymentInvoice->addNestedModel(new Payment(), ['description' => '[note]']);
    $unionPaymentInvoice->addField('description');

-The key of the field map array must match the Union field.
+The key of the field map array must match the UnionModel field.
 The value is an expression.
 (See :ref:`Model<addExpression>`).
 This format can also be used to reverse sign on amounts.
 When we are creating "Transactions", then invoices would be subtracted from the amount, while payments will be added::